Kong/docs.konghq.com/app/konnect/dev-portal/index.md

 * P99 latency by version
 * Error code distribution

-All of these metrics can be configured across a time range up to **30 days**.
+All of these metrics can be viewed within a selected time frame of up to **Last 30 days**, over a period of the last 90 days.

 {:.note}
-> Free accounts only have access to a time range of 24 hours.
+> Free accounts only have access to a time frame of 24 hours.

 ## Customization